 Here are the best ways to ensure you're doing it correctly:

 - Prioritize important products.
 Don't waste time cycle counting rarely-used or sold products.
-Pick the most important items and have them regularly counted to avoid any surprises.
-For example, if you participate in product kitting, you would choose to track the kits themselves, not the individual parts.
+Pick high demand products and have them regularly counted to avoid any surprises.
+For example, if you participate in kitting, you would choose to track the kits themselves, not the individual parts.

 - Do counts as often as possible.
 Since cycling counting takes such little time and effort, do it as often as possible.
 This will allow you to stay on top of your inventory without having to shut down for a full physical inventory.